STUDY

 A lecturer in a radiography suite

-This module is designed to give you an understanding of the anatomy, physiology and pathology of the appendicular and axial skeleton, chest and respiratory system, and abdomen.
-It will introduce you to the common radiographic techniques employed in projection radiography and discuss care of the patient for such examinations.
-As part of this module, you will learn in small groups within the Imaging Suite on campus.
+You will gain an understanding of the anatomy and physiology of the appendicular and axial skeleton, chest and respiratory system, and abdomen.
+You will be introduced to the common radiographic techniques employed in projection radiography and common pathologies of the appendicular skeleton.

 Waterfront Building reflecting in the marina